da4asandbox/modules-css/historicizing-data/lesson-4.md

 # Overview

-This class uses the modern COVID-19 pandemic as an entry point into understanding how data is both created and used within major historical events and processes.
+This class uses the modern COVID-19 pandemic as an entry point into understanding how data is created and used within major historical events and processes and the role of historical archives in shaping data collection.

 # Learning Goals

 1. Study the role of data within the COVID-19 pandemic and the longer history of public health data
 2. Understand the concept of “data as archive,” or how data is collected and preserved within specific historical contexts
+3. Refine skills in working with spreadsheets

 # Readings